emreordu/EventPoint/README.md

 Concurrent dictionary represents a thread-safe collection of key/value pairs that can be accessed by multiple threads concurrently.
 You can read this article [Concurrent Dictionary](https://www.c-sharpcorner.com/article/concurrentdictionary-in-c-sharp/)

+### 3rd Party Programs / Tools

+There are some 3rd party programs/technologies i used during development.
+One of them is Redis.
+Redis is a in-memory data structure store.
+It can be used as database also but generally it's used for caching.
+You can find here more about [Redis](https://redis.io/docs/about/)

+There are different ways to implement Redis to your project.
+I chose using Docker.
+With Docker i created a Redis container and when i run that container Redis becomes available in my project.
+If you'd like to learn about Docker here is a good Udemy Course : [Asp.Net Core + Docker](https://adessoturkey.udemy.com/course/aspnet-core-docker/learn/lecture/18443094?start=0#overview)

 ## Step 2: Backend Programming (NodeJS)

 For NodejS backend programming it's little bit different than ASP.NET Core.
 I used MongoDB as my database instead of MSSQL Serber database.
 I didn't adapt n-layer architecture or onion architecture.
 In NodeJS it's a bit different.
 You apply similar structure but they are in same project.
 You have folders like services, controllers, models, middlewares etc. There are libraries i used during project development.
 Following are the libraries i used: